But what if you want something a little bit different?

-But some of those options won’t be available to affiliates in certain countries.
+However, some options won’t be available to affiliates in certain countries.

-Your commission payments are also converted into your local currency, so NZ affiliates will receive payment in New Zealand dollars, for example.
+Your commission payments are also converted into your local currency so that NZ affiliates will receive payment in New Zealand dollars, for example.

 You must earn at least US$100 in commissions to trigger a payment from MaxBounty.

-Well here we find MaxBounty’s major failing – there’s no knowledge base or support forum.
+Well, here we find MaxBounty’s major failing – no knowledge base or support forum.

 Or anything of the kind.